HimesGroup/crispr_analysis/README.md

  <i>batch_num</i>/<i>sample_name</i>/<i>sample_name</i>_ReadCount <br>
  ...

-2) Match sgRNAs to genes and compute expression by sgRNA and by gene using sgRNAs_to_genes.R
+2) Normalize raw gRNA counts to the total number of mapped reads for each sample and obtain per-gene results using sgRNAs_to_genes.R

+3) Rank gene-level results by the fold change of the mean for both sorted population samples to the control sample